mouseless-eth/NFT-Mass-Minting/README.md

 ```
 > [src/SimpleMinter.sol](./src/SimpleMinter.sol) contains an example of a mass minter for this type of drops

-## Mint Type Two: Capped Mint Amount Per Address
+## Mint Type Two: Capped Mint Amt Per Address
 These type of contracts are more sophisticated as they track the amount minted by an address using a `mapping(address=>uint256)` which results in a **capped mint amout per address**.
-We can still mass mint these types of drops by using a factory design pattern to deploy new contracts (new address) that will do the minting.
+We can still mass mint these types of drops by using a factory design pattern to deploy multiple new contracts (new address) that do the minting.

 Example of a NFT mint function that caps the mint amount per address (take note of the `minted` mapping)
 ```solidity